The main exercise to work the chest in general.

 The Flat Bench Press is a popular exercise.

-With a guaranteed presence in the Top 3 of the most used, spoken, and for some, repeated.
+With a guaranteed presence in the Top 3 of the most used, talked about, and for some, repeated.

 It targets the chest muscles mainly (which explains a lot), with the support of the triceps and also the shoulders.

-Here is a step-by-step explanation of how to perform the exercise, and an animated image illustrating the movement..
+Here is a step-by-step explanation on how to perform the exercise, and an animated image exemplifying the movement.

-Place the barbell on the bench support and the weight to be used initially.
+Place the bar on the bench support and the weight to be used initially.

 It's important to choose a weight that is appropriate for your strength level.

-You should be able to complete the desired number of reps with good form, but the last few reps should be challenging.
+You should be able to complete the desired number of reps with good form, but the last few reps should be a challenge.

-If necessary, call someone to support you, although this is usually more common in the last series.
+If necessary, call someone to support you, although this is usually more common in the later series.

-Lie down on the bench with your eyes under the bar.
+Lie on the bench with your eyes under the bar.

 Place your feet on the floor to provide a stable base.

-Grab the bar slightly wider than shoulder width.
+Grip the bar slightly wider than shoulder-width apart.

 Bring the bar down to your chest.

-As you do this, keep your feet firmly on the ground, and don't forget to keep your core in a stable position.
+As you do this, keep your feet firmly positioned on the floor, and don't forget to keep your core in a stable position.

 Pause for a brief moment (less than 1 second) with the bar close to your chest.